 the initiatives are based on savings in relation to the current stage.
 Electricity is considered CO, neutral in all initiatives.
-6 initiatives than can save will be implemented from 2021-2030
+6 initiatives than can save 850,000 tonnes CO2 per year will be implemented from 2021-2030

-- 1 Enabler- setting up power supplies at the building site Setting up electricity (and district heating) at the building site before the construction commences, removes energy consumption from diesel to green energy. - 2 CO2 free dehydration and heating Greener energy for heating and dehydration and focus on closing early. - Fossil-free production equipment at the building site
+Enabler- setting up power supplies at the building site Setting up electricity (and district heating) at the building site before the construction commences, removes energy consumption from diesel to green energy.
+CO2 free dehydration and heating

+Greener energy for heating and dehydration and focus on closing early.

+3 Fossil-free production equipment at the building site

-Moves all energy consumption to fossil-free energy sources such as electricity and biodiesel (for a transition period). - 4 Enabler CO2 accounts for the building site Requirements for CO2 accounts promote the reduction of CO2 at the building site. - Fewer materials and less waste With consideration, we can reduce waste and the quantities of waste and over time be better at reuse. - 6 Better planning and procedure at the building site Better planning of the building process and the building site minimises CO2 emissions.
+Moves all energy consumption to fossil-free energy sources such as electricity and biodiesel (for a transition period).

+- Enabler CO2 accounts for the building site Requirements for CO2 accounts promote the reduction of CO2 at the building site. - 5 Fewer materials and less waste With consideration, we can reduce waste and the quantities of waste and over time be better at reuse.

+Better planning and procedure at the building site Better planning of the building process and the building site minimises CO, emissions.